 “But continue thou in the things which thou hast learned and hast been assured of, knowing of whom thou hast learned them; And that from a child thou hast known the holy scriptures, which are able to make thee wise unto salvation through faith which is in Christ Jesus.
 All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness: That the man of God may be perfect, thoroughly furnished unto all good works.”
 (2 Tim.
 3:14-17)

 “We have also a more sure word of prophecy; whereunto ye do well that ye take heed, as unto a light that shineth in a dark place, until the day dawn, and the day star arise in your hearts: Knowing this first, that no prophecy of the scripture is of any private interpretation.
 For the prophecy came not in old time by the will of man: but holy men of God spake as they were moved by the Holy Ghost.”
 (2 Pet.
 1:19-21)

 THE SUFFICIENCY OF THE HOLY SCRIPTURES TO BE THE ONLY RULE OF FAITH

-We believe that those Holy Scriptures fully contain the will of God, and that whatsoever man ought to believe unto salvation is sufficiently taught therein.
-For since the whole manner of worship which God requires of us is written in them at large, it is unlawful for any one, though an apostle, to teach otherwise than we are now taught in the Holy Scriptures: but even if we, or an angel from heaven, as the Apostle Paul says (Gal.
-1:8).
-For since it is forbidden to add to or take away anything from the Word of God (Deut.
-12:32), it does thereby evidently appear that the doctrine thereof is most perfect and complete in all respects.
+We believe that the Holy Scriptures (as defined above) fully contain the will of God, and that whatsoever man ought to believe unto salvation is sufficiently taught therein.
+For since the whole manner of worship which God requires of us is written in them at large, it is unlawful for any one, though an apostle, to teach otherwise than we are now taught in the Holy Scriptures: but even if we, or an angel from heaven, as the Apostle Paul says (Gal 1:8).
+For since it is forbidden to add to or take away anything from the Word of God (Deut 12:32), it does thereby evidently can clearly appear that the doctrine thereof is most perfect and complete in all respects.